In cats, the gene for fur color is located on the X chromosome, w... | Study Prep in Pearson+

-In cats, the gene for fur color is located on the X chromosome, with the alleles B (black) and O (orange).
-Which of the following fur colors are possible in female cats due to X-inactivation?
+In cats, the gene for fur color is located on the X chromosome, with the allele for black fur (B) and the allele for orange fur (O) being codominant.
+Which of the following fur colors are possible in male cats?

 A